fnmdx111/churry/README.md

 ----

-If the function you want to decorate does not have variable positional or variable keyword argument, you must supply the keyword arguments in whatever way before the positional arguments are supplied.
-Because when positional arguments are fully supplied, churry evaluates the function using the default arguments.
+If the function you want to decorate does not have variable positional or variable keyword argument, you must supply the keyword arguments before the positional arguments are supplied.
+Because when positional arguments are fully supplied, churry evaluates the function with the default argument values.

 In short, do